 - Ask your consultant for interview advice – if they know the client they can give you pointers on the interviewer’s personality, dress code etc

 - Why do you want to come to work for us?

 - What do you know about this company?

 - Why did you choose this career?

-- What are your major strengths/weaknesses? (have at least three of each prepared with supporting evidence)
+- What are your major strengths/weaknesses?

 - How was your last review?